 + We have more empathy and generally we are very helpful,

 + We have a unique way of solving problems,

 + When we get motivated.
 We get REALLY motivated!!

-+ Determination – We are quite the determined blighters making extremely hard workers.
+We are quite the determined blighters making extremely hard workers.
 Sometimes there are times where we can give up as realistically speaking we still have a limit and if we use too much of our energy or get demoralised from constant failures then we can lose determination.
-For the most part, we try not let our disadvantage dishearten us and we push through.
+For the most part, we try to not let our disadvantage dishearten us and we push through.

-+ Great sense of humour – We have a sense of humour, mainly thanks to our different way of thinking and overacting minds.
+We have a sense of humour, mainly thanks to our different way of thinking and overacting minds.
+It also helps us to deal with dyspraxia when we learn to laugh at our mini-mishaps!
 We do have the tenacity to take things literally (like others’ jokes) It’s this sort of self-contradiction that makes us fascinating, interesting and intriguing.

 Positives of Dyspraxia Page Epilogue

 Every person is a unique individual and that includes everyone with Dyspraxia as well.
 While there are the positives and negatives not everyone with Dyspraxia will share the same type of advantages and disadvantages to the same degrees as another.
 Some people with Dyspraxia will have skills that others will not so it’s not about comparing to those around us but to find that certain set of skills, abilities, and personality trait that makes each one of us wonderful and unique.
 Don’t be dishearted if something is taking longer to learn just keep going with that sheer willpower and you’ll get there.
 Of course, if you don’t then your calling is probably elsewhere, go and find it!